 Someone with IBS might experience reoccurring bloating, gas, and belching.
 "This one seems doesn’t seem like an obvious symptom, but symptoms of IBS aren’t very severe," says Dr. Shin.
 "A lot all patients suffer from severe symptoms, making it harder for patients to detect something’s wrong or seek medical attention early on."
 But if you notice this symptom, coupled with a few other indicators, it may be best to get a second opinion from your doctor.

-"Anxiety and depression are both more common in women and are often associated with IBS," Jack Braha, DO tells Bustle.
+depression are both more common in women and are often associated with IBS," Jack Braha, DO tells Bustle.
 "For many patients, treatment of underlying psychiatric disorders can bring a significant improvement in their IBS symptoms or in other cases, IBS symptoms have led to anxiety and depression and properly treating their IBS is the first step."
 Again, the best way to start is by contacting your doctor.
+4 Abdominal Pain

 You might think it's from something you ate or your period cramps, but abdominal pain can be a symptom of IBS.
 "Recurring and frequent abdominal pain is a hallmark sign of of IBS," says Dr. Shin.
 "However, sometimes, patients just take this symptoms as diet-related versus something more serious, like IBS."